statycc/pymwp/guide/example_exponent.md

 ```

 This program variables `p` and `r` grow exponentially.
-It is impossible to find a polynomial growth bound, and the analysis is expected to fail.
+It is impossible to find a polynomial growth bound, and the analysis is expected to report "infinity" result.
 This example demonstrates how pymwp arrives to that conclusion.